wagtail/wagtail/docs/reference/viewsets.md

    .. attribute:: model

    Required; the model class that this viewset will work with.
-This model name (downcased) will be used as the URL prefix and namespace, unless these are specified explicitly via the ``name``, ``url_prefix`` or ``url_namespace`` attributes.
+The :attr:`~django.db.models.Options.model_name` will be used as the URL prefix and namespace, unless these are specified explicitly via the ``name``, ``url_prefix`` or ``url_namespace`` attributes.